jajoyce/Battleship/README.md

 * The ability to choose your own ship positions on your grid
 * A "smarter" computer opponent
 * Visual improvements, better message display functions and animations, etc.
+* Add function to start new game within app (MVP just reloading page for now)

 ## Sources and References